Whimsy Stick

 Wait and Release (2 min)

-Then cue a wait.
-Also, move the lure to create a clean target.
-Then release with a verbal cue (the dog should not break before you say so).
+Cue a wait.
+Move the lure to create a clean target.
+Release with a verbal cue-the dog should not break before you say so.
 Three to four reps.
-So this is the impulse control foundation built at moderate arousal.
+This is the impulse control foundation built at moderate arousal.

 The chase and impulse work